Ulster Unionist Party: 2005–2010: Reg Empey

-Elliott leadership
+2010–2012: Tom Elliott

 Following the election, Empey resigned as leader.
 He was replaced by Tom Elliott as party leader in the subsequent leadership election.
 During the leadership election, it emerged that a quarter of the UUP membership came from Fermanagh and South Tyrone, the constituency of Elliott.
 The Dublin-based political magazine, the Phoenix, described Elliott as a "blast from the past" and said that his election signified "a significant shift to the right" by the UUP.
 Shortly after his election, three 2010 general election candidates resigned: Harry Hamilton, Paula Bradshaw and Trevor Ringland.
 Bradshaw and Hamilton subsequently joined the Alliance Party.